theNewDynamic/oregonsadventurecoast.com/content/sitepages/city-of-coos-bay-celebrates-150th-anniversary.md

 **The City of Coos Bay turns 150 this year.** The official term for this is Sesquicentennial but we're just calling it a Big Party - all summer long!
 From May to October, events happening all over the city will be part of the big birthday celebration.
 And it all culminates with a **Block Party Bash** the weekend of the City's official birthday, **Saturday, October 26th**.
 More info on that below!

+Did you know that Coos Bay and the city's Empire District are filled with Historic Homes?
+Take a [Self-Guided Driving Tour of the Historic Homes](https://www.oregonsadventurecoast.com/img/Historic-Homes-WEB-Version.pdf) of Coos Bay and Empire as you help us celebrate Coos Bay's 150th Birthday!

 {{< spacer "30" >}}

 ![City of Coos Bay 150th Celebration Events Header](/img/event-celebrations-695x125.jpg)